settlemint/docs/docs/developer-guides/asset-tokenization.md

 Now that you have deployed the needed resources, you can create and deploy the Asset Tokenization smart contract.

-### 1. Create a Smart Contract
+### 1. Create a Smart Contract Set

 To create a Smart contract set, navigate to the `Dev tools` section in the left sidebar.
 From there, click on `Add a dev tool`, choose `Code Studio` and then `Smart Contract Set`.

 You will now be given the option to select a template.
 Choose the `Empty` option.
 Create a name and select the same deployment plan as you did earlier.
+For more information on how to add a smart contract set, [see our Smart Contract Sets section](using-platform/15_dev-tools/0_code-studio/1_smart-contract-sets/3_add-smart-contract-set.md).

 ![Create a Smart Contract](../../static/img/developer-guides/asset-tokenization/create-empty-smart-contract.png)